apache/doris/docs/en/administrator-guide/export_manual.md

 1. The user submits an Export job to FE.
 2. FE's Export scheduler performs an Export job in two stages:
 	1. PENDING: FE generates Export Pending Task, sends snapshot command to BE, and takes a snapshot of all Tablets involved.
 And generate multiple query plans.
-	2. EXPORTING: FE generates Export ExporingTask and starts executing the query plan.
+	2. EXPORTING: FE generates Export ExportingTask and starts executing the query plan.

 ### query plan splitting